-16. Ultimate parent and controlling related party
+15. Ultimate parent and controlling related party

-Reliance Industries Limited, a company incorporated in India, (Registered office - 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai 400 021, India) is controlling party and the direct parent and the ultimate parent company of the group of which Reliance Global Energy Services Limited is a member and for which group accounts are drawn and can be obtained from 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai 400 021, India.
+Reliance Industries Limited, a company incorporated in India, (Registered office - 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai 400 021, India) is controlling party and the direct parent and the ultimate parent company.
+The smallest and largest group of which the company is a member and for which group accounts are prepared is the consolidated financial statements of Reliance Industries Limited.
+The group accounts of Reliance Industries Limitedcan be obtained from 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai 400 021, India.

-17. Commitments
+16. Commitments